vivektiwari1986/mDNS-publisher/README.md

 # mDNS Publisher for Docker

 This package provides a containerized solution for publishing multiple mDNS (Avahi) aliases on your local network.
 It's particularly useful for homelab setups where you want to access different services using `.local` domains.
-Note: You must have a reverse proxy solution (Traefik, ngnix) that points the xyz.local domain to the IP address and port of the hosted service. mDNS publisher will only publish DNS records for pointing xyz.local to the docker host port 80.
+Note: You must have a reverse proxy solution (Traefik, nginx) that points the xyz.local domain to the IP address and port of the hosted service. mDNS publisher will only publish DNS records for pointing xyz.local to the docker host port 80.

 ## Features

+- **Environment Variable Configuration**: No config files needed - just set `MDNS_ALIASES`
-- Publish multiple mDNS aliases for your host
+- **Parallel Processing**: All aliases are published simultaneously for faster startup
+- **Robust Error Handling**: Individual alias failures don't stop other aliases from publishing
+- **Comprehensive Logging**: Detailed output showing success/failure status for each alias
+- **Graceful Shutdown**: Handles interrupts cleanly with proper cleanup
+- **Input Validation**: Automatically trims whitespace and skips empty entries
-- Based on Alpine Linux for minimal image size
+- **Minimal Footprint**: Based on Alpine Linux for small image size
-- Supports custom hostname configurations
-- Host network integration for proper mDNS functionality
+- **Host Network Integration**: Proper mDNS functionality with host networking

 ## Prerequisites